MuhammetBudakk/MuhammetBudakk/README.md

 My current greatest passion is to research, learn and apply.

 I would like to be able to work together on projects.
-So that you can contact me about my projects etc.

-My e-mail address is in my profile.
+So that you can contact me about my projects etc my e-mail address is in my profile.

 Thank you for visiting my profile.